The Scarlatti Inheritance: Media adaptations

 James Bond producer Albert R. Broccoli purchased film rights either before or shortly after publication.
 Broccoli asked Ludlum to write the script, but Ludlum was reluctant.
 Ludlum, who had film and theatre experience, said "I didn't leave that crowd of ocelots to go back into it."
 Ludlum also claimed that Broccoli sought revisions in the agreement.

 Dalton Trumbo was subsequently signed to write the script and worked on it in 1975.
 Documentary filmmaker Saul Swimmer would produce and direct.

 Lew Grade optioned the film rights in the late 1970s hoping to make a movie starring Ingrid Bergman (with whom Grade had just made Autumn Sonata).
-However Grade says Bergman decided to pull out because of the long production schedule that would be involved and the film did enter production.
+However Grade says Bergman decided to pull out because of the long production schedule that would be involved and the film did not enter production.
 "A pity as she would have been wonderful in it," wrote Grade.

 No film version was ever made.